synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 As Cesium looks to become production-ready, this task becomes more important as Cesium must support Read operations, Write operations, and Delete operations (through a tombstone/garbage-collection system).
-All of the operations must coexist without conflicting each other: for example, we obviously do not want two writers writing to the same  file, but it's totally fine to read from a file in the first 100 bytes, while a writer in append-mode is writing to byte 150 and onward.
+All operations must coexist without conflicting each other: for example, we obviously do not want two writers writing to the same  file, but it's totally fine to read from a file in the first 100 bytes, while a writer in append-mode is writing to byte 150 and onward.

-# 4- Design
+# 4- Analysis

-The core method through which concurrency is protected is the *Mutex*.
+The core method through which concurrency is protected is the *Mutex*: it allows turning parallel execution into serial execution.

 The Mutex allows for operations of threads (going forward, I will refer to these as goroutines in the specific context as go) to be MUTually EXclusive.